 I then top these off with some simple royal icing decorations and they are the perfect treat.
 Not only for yourself but also as a delicious edible Christmas gift!
 And, if you’re wanting to make a lot of mini gingerbread houses, these work amazingly to top homemade cupcakes, mugs of cocoa etc. Not only do they look adorable and taste delicious – they are also sure to impress!

-I like to use this recipe to make different shaped gingerbread cookies like fawn, trees and snowflakes.
-Don’t worry, this recipe is perfect for Christmas gingerbread men too.
+I like to use this recipe to make different shaped gingerbread cookies like fawn, trees, and snowflakes.
+Don’t worry, this recipe is perfect for Christmas gingerbread men, too.

-- 120 g golden syrup
+- Butter, brown sugar, golden syrup

-- 2 Clarence Court Leghorn Whites eggs
+- Eggs – I used Clarence Court Leghorn Whites eggs

-- 2 tsp baking powder
+- Plain flour, baking powder

-- Few drops of mint extract
+- Lemon juice, mint extract

-Making the cookies:
+Making the cookies